Start & Run a

-If you’ve never set up a nonprofit organization before, you’ll want to learn how to build the foundation correctly so that you can minimize potential pitfalls as you work towards your philanthropic goals.
+If you’ve never set up a nonprofit organization before, you must learn how to build the foundation correctly to minimize potential pitfalls as you work towards your philanthropic goals.
 Whether your nonprofit builds schools in impoverished areas or works to restore environmental habitats, ensuring your nonprofit’s business foundation runs smoothly means you can focus on your cause rather than fixing operational problems.

 The experts at Anderson Advisor’s How to Start and Run a Nonprofit Workshop will teach you how to structure and run your nonprofit organization.
 Our partners have worked with hundreds of business owners across the United States to maximize asset protection and develop a tax strategy that minimizes liabilities.

 If you are already running a nonprofit as an executive director, this workshop will offer you fresh insights on how to improve the efficiency of your organization when it comes to the finances and core values of your mission.

 Attendees will be immersed in topics the include understanding the various types of nonprofit organizations, strategies to build an organization that aligns with your hopes and dreams, the do’s and don’ts of tax compliant nonprofits, and, of course, we will tackle one of the most important concerns: how to make sure you get paid.